austinjdowney/austinjdowney/README.md

 ### Projects

 ##### [Keepr]()
 Full-Stack application (Vue.js and C#) that incorporates multiple different style relationships (i.e., one to one, one to many, and many to many), where a user is able to create their own vaults and keeps, which are used to add to certain individual public or private vaults (i.e., only seen by the creator).
 Keeps are tracked by the number of times viewed and "kept" in individual vaults.
-A user is able to add another users keeps to their own vault (i.e., vaultKeeps) and is able to delete them once added to vault
+User's are able to add another user's keeps to their own vault (i.e., vaultKeeps) and is able to delete them once added to vault

 ##### [CarbonNone](https://ecosistent.herokuapp.com/#/)
 Full-Stack application (Vue.js and Node.js), built by 4 developers to help track home utilities (i.e., electricity and water) and car emissions (i.e., based off miles driven vs gas type).
 Multple Api's incorporated to application.